aiidateam/aiida-explorer/gsoc/README.md

 - View all the nodes connected to each other.
 - Check out node details without needing to open a new page.

 The final aim is to create a strong and user-friendly AiiDA node graph viewer.
-This viewer is being built with React and might even be published as a reusable component on the npm repository.
+This viewer was built with React and was published as a reusable component on the npm repository.

 ---

 ## Key Improvements Compared to the Previous Version

 - **Updated User Interface:**
-  - The old interface was built with angular.js.
+  - The old interface was built with angular.js, which is now a deprecated framework.
 We have now upgraded it to React, which makes the tool look and feel smoother and more responsive.

 - **Better Features:**
   - We've added new functions that were missing in the old version, so now users can do more with this tool.